 - Taxation – Individual Income Tax (4 credit hours)

-- Taxation – Corporate (3 credit hours) [Prerequisite: Taxation-Individual Income Tax]
+- Taxation – Business Entities (4 credit hours) [Prerequisite: Taxation-Individual Income Tax]

-- Business Planning (3 credit hours) [Prerequisites: Taxation-Individual Income Tax; Business Associations; Taxation-Corporate]
+- Business Planning (3 credit hours) [Prerequisites: Taxation-Individual Income Tax; Business Associations; Taxation-Business Entities]

 The Business Planning course is the culmination of the Business Transactions Program of Concentrated Study.
 It draws on tax law, corporate law, partnership law, securities law, and other related subject areas and provides students with the opportunity to plan hypothetical but realistic business transactions.
 We also strongly recommend that students take Entrepreneurship Clinic even though it is not required for the program.

 Estate Planning is also very important for students advising small business clients, and the course is strongly recommended.